 - More options for how to consume time-series data

 Instead of introducing breaking changes to existing endpoints, we're releasing brand-new endpoints with the above improvements.

 This allows you to take advantage of new endpoints on a case-by-case basis rather than having to upgrade an existing application all at once.

-Because the new endpoints are available to all versions of the API, you can use legacy endpoints and new endpoints together in the same application.
+The new endpoints are available to all API access tokens on any version, so you can use legacy endpoints and new endpoints together in the same application.

 All you need is an API token.
 You can use any Samsara API token, new or existing, to make a call to these new endpoints.
 You can use the same API token to call both legacy endpoints as well as the new endpoints we're releasing.